Mario7F/RHEL9/ExamPrep/Lesson_Labs.md

 ### Lesson 22 Lab: RHEL Troubleshooting

 - Lets assume you have lost the root user password.
 Reset it.

+### Lesson 23 Lab: Writing Shell Scripts

+- Write a script that makes a copy of each file that has the *.txt extension.
+The copy, the script should movie to the /tmp directory
+- While running the script, the directory where it should look for the files should be provided as an argument
+- If no argument was provided, the script should stop with exit code 9

 ### Lesson 27 Lab: Configuring a Firewall